-State of California California Coastal Commission Signed by: Larry Simon, Federal Consistency Coordinator Subject: l or the Airport Master Plan for San Diego International Airport Comment 1 Subject: Resubmitted Comments Response The Coastal Commission federal consistency staff received the above- referenced document and submits the follow comments.
-In September 2006 the Commission staff submitted comments on the May 2006 version of the Draft EIR for the Airport Master Plan.
-It is our understanding that the only substantive different between the 2006 and the 2007 documents is the change in the planning horizon from 2015 to 2030.
-As such, the Commission is re-submitting our September 14, 2006 letter to serve as our comments on the 2007 Draft EIR.
-Comment noted; the only substantive difference between the two drafts is the Environmental Analysis extended to 2030.
-Comment 2 Subject: Additional Review/Approval Response The DEIR states that one or more of these projects may require additional environmental review and approvals from government agencies.
-The DEIR states on page 5.10-1 that: In accordance with the Coastal Act and Airport Authority Act, SDCRAA will seek Coastal Development Permits (if necessary) for the proposed developments at SDIA that would follow adoption of the plan (e.g., Implementation Plan projects)Where Coastal Development Permits are necessary, SDCRAA will apply for these directly to the Coastal Commission.
-The Commission staff agrees that the SDCRAA will need to obtain coastal development permits from the Commission for proposed development at SDIA contemplated under the proposed Airport Master Plan.
-The Commission staff's concurrence with this section of the Draft EIR is noted.
-Comment 3 Subject: Section 3.3 Response Section 3.3 of the actions and requipart that: The proposed development of the Coastal Zone Mand 15 CFR Part the Commission permits and licer governments for Program (CCMP) ne DEIR examines proposed federal, state, and local uired permits for the Airport Master Plan and states in proposed Federal actions include Federal Aviation approval of the Airport Layout Plan showing the appment, and the completion of the National Policy Act documentation.
-Pursuant to the federal anagement Act (CZMA Section 307 (16 U.S.C § 1456), at 930 of the CZMA Federal Consistency Regulations) areviews federal activities, development projects, anses, and financial support to state and local are consistency with the California Coastal Management P) and in particular, the Chapter 3 policies of the pal Act.
+State of California California Coasta Signed by: Larry Simon, Federal Consistency Coordinator Subject: br the Airport Master Plan for San Diego International Airport Comment 1 Subject: Resubmitted Comments Response The Coastal Comm referenced docume 2006 the Commiss version of the Draf understanding that the 2007 documen nission federal consistency staff received the above- ent and submits the follow comments.
+In September sion staff submitted comments on the May 2006 t EIR for the Airport Master Plan.
+It is our t the only substantive different between the 2006 and ts is the change in the planning horizon from 2015 to be Commission is re-submitting our September 14, Comment noted; the only substantive difference between the two drafts is the Environmental Analysis extended to 2030.
+2006 letter to serve e as our comments on the 2007 Draft EIR.
+Comment 2 Subject: Additional Review/Approval Response The DEIR states the additional environme agencies.
+The DE In accordance with will seek Coastal De developments at S Implementation Pla are necessary, SD Commission.
+The Commission s coastal developme development at SD Plan. hat one or more of these projects may require mental review and approvals from government IR states on page 5.10-1 that: In the Coastal Act and Airport Authority Act, SDCRAA Development Permits (if necessary) for the proposed DIA that would follow adoption of the plan (e.g., an projects)Where Coastal Development Permits ICRAA will apply for these directly to the Coastal staff agrees that the SDCRAA will need to obtain ent permits from the Commission for proposed DIA contemplated under the proposed Airport Master The Commission staff's concurrence with this section of the Draft EIR is noted.
+Comment 3 Subject: Section 3.3 Response actions and require part that: The prop Administration app proposed develop Environmental Pol Coastal Zone Man and 15 CFR Part 9 the Commission re permits and license governments for co Program (CCMP) a DEIR examines proposed federal, state, and local ed permits for the Airport Master Plan and states in posed Federal actions include Federal Aviation proval of the Airport Layout Plan showing the ment, and the completion of the National icy Act documentation.
+Pursuant to the federal agement Act (CZMA Section 307 (16 U.S.C § 1456), 30 of the CZMA Federal Consistency Regulations) eviews federal activities, development projects, es, and financial support to state and local posistency with the California Coastal Management and in particular, the Chapter 3 policies of the Act.
 Should the Federal Aviation Administration The federal Coastal Zone Management Act compliance requirements as they pertain to SDCRAA and the FAA are noted.
 SDCRAA will comply with applicable elements of the federal Coastal Zone Management Act and anticipates that the FAA will do the same.